 Modern digital marketing analytics is both messy and intricate.
 With many users often being exposed to many types of display and video ads across many platforms, the relationship between consumer and advertiser is becoming increasingly complex.
 In these complex relationships with many different touchpoints, it is difficult to determine which interactions and channels are effective, leading toward conversions, and which are ineffective, wasting precious advertising spend or driving the consumer away from conversion.

 In order to understand the impact of these customer media journeys, multi-touch attribution models have become the industry gold standard.
 MTA models are marketing analytics tools that help determine the impact each touchpoint has with a consumer on their path towards conversion.
-These methods allow us to assign value to marketing activities, e.g. native ad impressions, promotional emails, clicks, page views.
+These methods allow us to assign value to marketing activities, e.g. native ad impressions, promotional emails, clicks, page views, within an analytics or customer data platform.
 This then allows us to understand how each interaction drives conversions and informs overall marketing strategy.

 One of the keys to an MTA model is granular, log-level data which allows us to see how a specific user interacted with our ad, website, and/or video.
-To enable this low-level data, we need external cookies that allow us to identify a user between platforms and channels. , we need to know that one user did all of these activities in order to correctly weigh the ad’s effect.
+To enable this low-level data, we need external cookies that allow us to identify a user between platforms and channels; it is important to know that one user did all of these activities in order to correctly weigh the ad’s effect.
 These user interactions allow us to analyze each user’s marketing journey.

 The way these paths are constructed changes depending on whether you use a simpler MTA model, like a linear attribution where each interaction has the same weight, or first/last touch model where the first/last touch is given the most attribution.
 Other algorithmic approaches weigh each ad less with time/position.